TencentMediaLab/GME/GME Developer Manual/Unreal Engine Developer Manual/Unreal Engine Demo Guide.md

 ![image](Image/ue12.png)
 > Figure 5 voice message interface

+Language: Language being used

 Audio：Recorded voice messages and voice duration.
 Click ![image](Image/ue13.png) to play audio, and click it again to end playback.

-Audio-to-Text：Text converted from audio.Press and hold the “Push To Talk” button to record voice and release it to end recording.Click the “Back” button to Return to the previous interface.
+Audio-to-Text：Text recognized from voice.
+Press and hold the “Push To Talk” button to record voice and release it to end recording.

+Click the “Back” button to Return to the previous interface.